vedant-patel42/vedant-patel42.github.io/README.md

-# Click below to my webiste
+# Click below to my website
 <a href="https://vedant-patel42.github.io/">My Website</a>